-The wholesale market is expected to see an 11% rise in non-regulated prices in 2019 due to commissioning the Leningradskaya NPP-2 Unit 1, the Novovoronezhskayha NPP-2 Unit 2, the second stage of the Zaramagskiye HPP, and a number of RES facilities under CSA of a total installed capacity of 867 MW.
+Sustainable Development Risk Management Corporate Governance Shareholder Value Generation the Leningradskaya NPP-2 Unit 1, the Novovoronezhskayha NPP-2 Unit 2, the second stage of the Zaramagskiye HPP, and a number of RES facilities under CSA of a total installed capacity of 867 MW.
 In 2020 and 2021, the price increase will be on part with general inflation: 3.0% and 3.9%, respectively.